manuel-serrano/bigloo/doc/hash.md

 ### create-hashtable ###

-Defines a hash table for which the number of buckets is `size`.
+Creates a nea hash table.
+The arguments are as follows:

+  * `size`: the initial bucket size;
-The variable `max-bucket-len` specify when the table should be resized.
+  * `max-bucket-len`: specifies when the table should be resized.
 If provided, these two values have to be exact integers greater or equal to 1.
-Normally you could ignore `size` and `max-bucket-len` arguments and call `make-hashtable` with no argument at all.
-The argument `eqtest` enables the specification of a comparison function.
+Normally you could ignore `size` and `max-bucket-len` arguments.
+  * `eqtest: when provided specifies of a comparison function.
 The first argument of this function is the keys contained in the table.
 The second argument is the searched key.
 By default, hash tables rely on `hashtable-equal?`, which is defined as:

-Persistent hashtables are serializable.
-Non persistent hashtables are not.

 ```(define (hashtable-equal? obj1 obj2)
    (or (eq? obj1 obj2)